chimericdream/worldofpannotia.com/src/_spells/finger-of-death.md

   savingThrow:        "Fortitude partial"
   spellResistance:    "Yes"
   description:        |
     You can slay any one living creature within range.
 The target is entitled to a Fortitude saving throw to survive the attack.
-If the save is successful, the creature instead takes 3d6 points of damage +1 point per caster level (maximum +25).
+If the save is successful, the creature instead takes {% die_roll 3 6 0 %} points of damage +1 point per caster level (maximum +25).

     The subject might die from damage even if it succeeds on its saving throw.
 ---